tychosoft/tychoext/FEATURES.md

 ## logger.cs

-This is a generic stand-alone logger system that is implimented as a pure static class.
+This is a generic stand-alone logger system that is implemented as a pure static class.
 This means you do not have to create instances of loggers everywhere in your code.
 There is a component Startup and Shutdown method you probably would call from your main(), and then you just call various static